 Being a Border Force Officer sometimes puts you in difficult or pressurised situations.
 It means emotional resilience, commitment, discipline and respect are key.
 You’ve got to be calm and professional under trying circumstances, and enjoy being part of a team.

 In addition to day-to-day responsibilities, you might also be deployed on projects to meet other strategic objectives, such as counter-terrorism or human trafficking.
 So, a career with us is varied, exciting and rewarding.
 Alongside competitive salaries, we also offer a range of excellent benefits – from a pension, flexible working and generous holiday allowance, to childcare vouchers and a season ticket loan.
+We also offer:

 Our officers work at 140 ports around the UK.
 Check out our latest vacancies below for opportunities near you.